Mexican president says money stolen by corrupt officials must be returned

 Lozoya's case has become the centerpiece of Lopez Obrador's drive to expose corruption that he says was rampant in past governments before he took office in late 2018.

-Former president Calderon called the accusations against him "ridiculous" on Twitter.
-Neither Pena Nieto nor Videgaray has commented publicly since Lozoya's allegations surfaced, but previously they have denied any wrongdoing.
+Former President Calderon called the accusations against him "ridiculous" on Twitter.
+Former Finance Minister Videgaray said in a statement Lozoya's claims were false and absurd.

+Pena Nieto has not commented publicly since Lozoya's allegations surfaced but previously has denied any wrongdoing.

 Salinas could not be immediately reached for comment.

-(Reporting by Raul Cortes Fernandez, writing by Laura Gottesdiener; Editing by Steve Orlofsky)
+(Reporting by Raul Cortes Fernandez, writing by Laura Gottesdiener; Editing by Steve Orlofsky and Lisa Shumaker)

 ((laura.gottesdiener@thomsonreuters.com;))